Determining Sample Size: How to Ensure You Get the Correct Sample Size

 Next, plug in your Z-score, Standard of Deviation, and confidence interval into the sample size calculator or into this equation:**

 Necessary Sample Size = (Z-score)2 * StdDev*(1-StdDev) / (margin of error)2

-Here is how the math works assuming you chose a 95% confidence level, .5 standard deviation, and a margin of error (confidence interval) of +/- 5%.
+Here is an example of how the math works assuming you chose a 95% confidence level, .5 standard deviation, and a margin of error (confidence interval) of +/- 5%.

 ((1.96)2 x .5(.5)) / (.05)2